pleeplee-robot/location/README.md

 PleePlee is a proof of concept of a mobile gardener robot.
 This repository is about the location of the robot.
+The location is based on a combination of a triangularisation from luminous landmarks and odometry data.

 ## Features